 Safety & security online

-All students sign the Electronic Resource Policy [link] before they commence their studies at PBC.
+All students sign the Application to Use Electronic Resources Perth Bible College before they commence their studies at PBC.

 - All PBC’s undergraduate courses qualify for Centrelink Youth Allowance & Ausstudy Assistance to help with living expenses for full-time students.

 - FEE-HELP is a student loan scheme for which you may be eligible.
 To find out if you qualify, visit http://studyassist.gov.au/sites/studyassist/helppayingmyfees/.